ibm-cloud-docs/containers/storage-block-vpc.md

     :   Enter the namespace where you want to create your secret.
 To reference the secret in your PVC, the PVC must be created in the same namespace.

     `iops`
-    :   In the string data section, enter the range of IOPS that you want to allow for your {{site.data.keyword.blockstorageshort}} instance.
+    :   In the string data section, enter the range of IOPS that you want to allow for your {{site.data.keyword.block_storage_is_short}} instance.
 The range that you enter must match the {{site.data.keyword.block_storage_is_short}} tier that you plan to use.

     `zone`
-    :   In the string data section, enter the VPC zone where you want to create the {{site.data.keyword.blockstorageshort}} instance.
+    :   In the string data section, enter the VPC zone where you want to create the {{site.data.keyword.block_storage_is_short}} instance.
 Make sure that you use a zone that your worker nodes are connected to.
 To list VPC zones that your worker nodes use, run `ibmcloud ks cluster get --cluster <cluster_name_or_ID>` and look at the **Worker Zones** field in your CLI output.
-If you don't specify a zone, one of the worker node zones is automatically selected for your {{site.data.keyword.blockstorageshort}} instance.
+If you don't specify a zone, one of the worker node zones is automatically selected for your {{site.data.keyword.block_storage_is_short}} instance.

     `tags`
     :   In the string data section, enter a comma-separated list of tags to use when the PVC is created.
 Tags can help you find your storage instance after it is created.

     `resourceGroup`
-    :   In the string data section, enter the resource group that you want your {{site.data.keyword.blockstorageshort}} instance to get access to.
+    :   In the string data section, enter the resource group that you want your {{site.data.keyword.block_storage_is_short}} instance to get access to.
 If you don't enter a resource group, the instance is automatically authorized to access resources of the resource group that your cluster belongs to.

     `encrypted`
-    :   In the string data section, enter `true` to create a secret that sets up encryption for {{site.data.keyword.blockstorageshort}} volumes.
+    :   In the string data section, enter `true` to create a secret that sets up encryption for {{site.data.keyword.block_storage_is_short}} volumes.
 If you set this option to `true`, you must provide the root key CRN of your {{site.data.keyword.keymanagementserviceshort}} service instance that you want to use in `parameters.encryptionKey`.
 For more information about encrypting your data, see [Setting up encryption](#vpc-block-encryption) for your {{site.data.keyword.block_storage_is_short}}.

     `encryptionKey`
-    :   In the data section, if you entered `true` for `parameters.encrypted`, then enter the root key CRN of your {{site.data.keyword.keymanagementserviceshort}} service instance that you want to use to encrypt your {{site.data.keyword.blockstorageshort}} volumes.
+    :   In the data section, if you entered `true` for `parameters.encrypted`, then enter the root key CRN of your {{site.data.keyword.keymanagementserviceshort}} service instance that you want to use to encrypt your {{site.data.keyword.block_storage_is_short}} volumes.
 To use your root key CRN in a secret, you must first convert it to base64 by running `echo  -n "<root_key_CRN>" | base64`.
 For more information about encrypting your data, see [Setting up encryption for your {{site.data.keyword.block_storage_is_short}}](#vpc-block-encryption).

 3. Create your Kubernetes secret.